MariaMM04/EpilepsyAdmin/README_Admin.md

 **Left panel:**
 * **Search:** by surname (shows *Patient not found* if none exist)
 * **Reset:** restores *Search* filter and shows full list.
-* **Switch Status:** activates or deactivates selected patient.
+* **Deactivate User:** deactivates selected patient.
 A message confirming the status change will appear.
 * **Back to Menu:** returns to Main Menu

 ---